-My grandfather gave me my first camera when I was very young which is when I first got the bug and pretty soon I was snapping anything that moved.
+I developed my love for photography as a teenager, and from then onwards I’ve had a camera by my side.
 In my 20s I took a Master’s in photography, and went on to assist a photographer and then to manage a photography gallery – you could say I’ve been immersed in photography all of my life.
-Over the last seven years as a full-time family photographer, I’ve photographed 1000s of children and their families.
+Over the last seven years as a full-time family photographer, I’ve had the total privilege of photographing thousands of children and their families.

 I absolutely love taking natural photographs that bring out your child’s innocence and curiosity, preserving unique moments that your family can treasure for years to come.
 I feel incredibly lucky to have a job that I love.
 It’s such a privilege to be invited into people’s homes to capture intimate moments of family life.
 It fills me with awe every time.